-This is a notice of the Presidential declaration of an emergency for the State of Indiana (FEMA-3162-EM), dated January 24, 2001, and related determinations.
+This is a notice of the Presidential declaration of an emergency for the State of Indiana (FEMA-3238-EM), dated September 10, 2005, and related determinations.

 FOR FURTHER INFORMATION CONTACT:

-I have determined that the emergency conditions in certain areas of Indiana, resulting from record/near record snow on December 11-31, 2000, is of sufficient severity and magnitude to warrant an emergency declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 USC 5121, et seq., as amended by the Disaster Mitigation Act of 2000, Pub.
-L. No. 106-390, 114 Stat.
-1552 (2000) (the Stafford Act).
-I, therefore, declare that such an emergency exists in the State of Indiana.
+I have determined that the emergency conditions in the State of Indiana, resulting from the influx of evacuees from states impacted by Hurricane Katrina beginning on August 29, 2005, and continuing, is of sufficient severity and magnitude to warrant an emergency declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
+5121-5206 (the Stafford Act).
+Therefore, I declare that such an emergency exists in the State of Indiana.

 Further, you are authorized to make changes to this declaration to the extent allowable under the Stafford Act.

-Notice is hereby given that pursuant to the authority vested in the Director of the Federal Emergency Management Agency under Executive Order 12148, I hereby appoint Robert Colangelo of the Federal Emergency Management Agency to act as the Federal Coordinating Officer for this declared emergency.
+The Federal Emergency Management Agency (FEMA) hereby gives notice that pursuant to the authority vested in the Under Secretary for Emergency Preparedness and Response, Department of Homeland Security, under Executive Order 12148, as amended, Janet M. Odeshoo, of FEMA is appointed to act as the Federal Coordinating Officer for this declared emergency.

 I do hereby determine the following areas of the State of Indiana to have been affected adversely by this declared emergency: